Cody Dennison

 Cody Blake Dennison (born March 4, 1990) is an American professional stock car racing driver and YouTube personality.
-He last competed part-time in the NASCAR Craftsman Truck Series, driving the Nos.
-2/22 Ford F-150s for Reaume Brothers Racing, part-time in the ARCA Menards Series, driving the Nos.
-9/11 Chevrolet SS/Toyota Camry for Fast Track Racing, and part-time in the ARCA Menards Series West, driving the No. 72 Chevrolet SS for Strike Mamba Racing.
+He currently competes part-time in the ARCA Menards Series West, driving the No. 72 Chevrolet SS for Strike Mamba Racing.
+He has previously competed in the NASCAR Craftsman Truck Series, the ARCA Menards Series, and the ARCA Menards Series East.

 YouTube career

 Dennison created the CAMELOT331 channel on YouTube and, in 2013, began posting videos of himself playing various guitar covers up until 2018.
 In December 2018, he started to post a series of videos that detailed his experiences working as an employee for GameStop, including his eventual firing, which went viral online.

 Racing career

 Dennison began racing professionally in 2022, where he ran four races in the Grand National Super Series, driving an old Ryan Newman Dodge from 2007.
 In his four starts that year, he finished in the top ten in all four starts, with a best finish of fifth at Dillon Motor Speedway.
 He expanded his racing schedule the following year, running in eighteen of the twenty-two races that were held that year, driving in his own Dodge, but also for ShoTime Motorsports and Bob Schacht Motorsports.
 He finished in the top-ten fifteen times with a best finish of fifth at both New River All-American Speedway events and Carteret County Speedway and finished sixth in the final points standings.